cyclejs/cyclejs/dom/README.md

 `eventType` happening on the elements that match the current DOMSource.
 The returned stream is an *xstream* Stream if you use `@cycle/xstream-run` to run your app with this driver, or it is an RxJS Observable if you use `@cycle/rxjs-run`, and so forth.
-The `options` parameter can have the field `useCapture`, which is by default `false`, except it is `true` for event types that do not bubble.
+The `options` parameter can have the property `useCapture`, which is by default `false`, except it is `true` for event types that do not bubble.
 Read more here https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener about the `useCapture` and its purpose.